SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity stared at the words in the sky.

-*I certainly hope there are no more truer words than these.*
+*I certainly hope there are no truer words than these.*

 Rarity put her leg around Pinkie, holding her as they watched the show.